Knowledge (Kaadadjan)

 4. Identify and capitalise on market opportunities (Goal K4)

 The Peel-Harvey has competitive advantages that should enable market opportunities to be capitalized on, including its close proximity to an international airport, emerging support facilities, comparatively affordable land as metropolitan areas become more urbanized, and natural capital including a very productive area of the Wheatbelt.
 Capitalising on these opportunities will assist in employment and the social issues being experienced as a result of high unemployment.
 The Peel-Harvey is well placed to capitalize on market opportunities and land managers need support to identify and match production to markets, promoting the Region’s clean, green production by implementing sustainable practices that protect and restore the Region’s natural capital.
+The Strategies and Activities aimed at achieving each of the Goals listed below can be viewed here.

 Management Actions to support our Knowledge (Kaadadjan) goals and Regional land Partnerships (RLP) 5 Year Outcomes